How do I upload files that are blocked by AWS WAF?

 For String to match, enter the value that you want to match to the rule.

-11. (Optional) For Text transformation, choose a Text transformation or None.
+10. (Optional) For Text transformation, choose a text transformation or choose None.

-Important: It’s a best practice to test rules in a non-production environment with the Action set to Count.
-Evaluate the rule using Amazon CloudWatch metrics combined with AWS WAF sampled requests or AWS WAF logs.
-When the rule does what you want, change the Action to Block.
+Note: It's a best practice to test rules in a non-production environment with the Action set to Count.
+To evaluate the rule, use Amazon CloudWatch metrics combined with AWS WAF sampled requests or AWS WAF logs.
+When the rule runs as expected, change the Action to Block.

 File uploads blocked by WindowsShellCommands_BODY, GenericLFI_BODY, or SizeRestrictions_BODY rules

-Take an HTTP Archive (HAR) file while the file is being uploaded and review it for WindowsShellCommands_BODY, GenericLFI_BODY, or SizeRestrictions_BODY rules.
-For instructions, see How do I create a HAR file from my browser for an AWS Support case?
+Create an HTTP Archive (HAR) file when the file uploads.
+Then, review it for WindowsShellCommands_BODY, GenericLFI_BODY, or SizeRestrictions_BODY rules.

-To allow the false positives for WindowsShellCommands_BODY, GenericLFI_BODY, or SizeRestrictions_BODY, first set the corresponding rule to Count mode.
+To allow the false positives for WindowsShellCommands_BODY, GenericLFI_BODY, or SizeRestrictions_BODY, first set the blocking rule to Count.
 For instructions, see Overriding a rule group's evaluation result to Count.

-Then, create a custom rule for the specific managed rule that causes the false positive with an exception condition using Labels:
+Then, create a custom rule for the managed rule that causes the false positive:

 1. Open the AWS WAF console.